yuvalt30/android-app-RC-joystick/README.md

 This android application makes your android device a remote controll joystick for FlightGear simulator.

 ### General operation:
-FlightGear has to be run on host, user enters host's IP adress and port and connects in order to get control on the aircaft.
+When FlightGear is run on host, user enters host's IP adress and port and connects in order to get control on the aircaft.

 ### Before start:
 1. When FG opens user has to define "--telnet=socket,in,10,127.0.0.1,6400,tcp" in Settings-> Additional Settings